 This ensures a smooth and professional exit experience, which can positively affect employer branding.

-4. Better Compliance with Labour Regulations
+4. Ensuring Compliance with Sri Lankan Labour Law

 Sri Lankan labour law requires gratuity payments for employees with over five years of service, and failing to comply can lead to penalties or disputes.